gammalib/gammalib/doc/source/admin/download.rst

 `gammalib-1.6.0 <http://cta.irap.omp.eu/ctools/releases/gammalib/gammalib-1.6.0.tar.gz>`_
 (29 May 2019).

 Below a list of older GammaLib releases.
-Please read the :ref:`sec_release` to learn more about new features and corrected bugs in a given release.
+Please read the :ref:`release` to learn more about new features and corrected bugs in a given release.

 To download an older release, click on the corresponding release number: